Clemapfel/jluna/docs/manual.md

 };
 ```

-To make classes like this unboxable, we can use the `jluna::Usertype<T>`, a usertype interface that provides a safe, easy way to transfer classes like this between C++ and Julia.
+While it may be possible to translate this class into a Julia-side `NamedTuple`, this is rarely the best option.
+For more complex classes, this is often not possible at all.
+To make classes like this (un)boxable, we use `jluna::Usertype<T>`.

 #### Step 1: Making the Type compliant

-For a type `T` to be manageable by `Usertype<T>`, it needs to be *default constructable*. `RGBA` currently has no default constructor, so we need to add it:
+For a type `T` to be manageable by `Usertype<T>`, it needs to be *default constructable*. `RGBA` currently has no explicit default constructor, so we need to add it:

 ```cpp
 struct RGBA